NFL Combine 2020 Prop Bets for 10 Standout Prospects

-We already covered the proposition bets, or prop bets for the top-five combine events (see: NFL Combine Workout 2019 – Top 5 Prop Bets & Odds), and here we cover the ten prop bets for specific players who are expected to shine during this week of workouts.
+We already covered the proposition bets, or prop bets for the top-five combine events (see: NFL Combine – Top 5 Prop Bets), and here we cover the ten prop bets for specific players who are expected to shine during this week of workouts.

 For those new to the NFL offseason, at the end of every February in Indianapolis, IN at Lucas Oil Stadium, the best college football players are invited to perform physical and mental tests in front of NFL coaches, GMs, and scouts.